SianJade/climate-change-data-dashboard/README.md

 ### User story 3:
 As a data analyst, I would like to be able to view relevant datasets relating to climate change all in one places in order to be able to look for correlations between these different datasets.

+### User story 4:
+As an environmental studies student at university I would like to be able to view the original datasets in order to cite them in my thesis paper.

+### User story 5:
+As a potential energy investor, I would like to be able to view global trends in the renewable energy sector so that I can decide which energy types are most suitable for me to invest in.

 ## Features

 ### Existing Features